 Third workshop, with an appointment.
-Eji Tanaka We welcome this time in a large workshop.
+Eiji Tanaka We welcome this time in a large workshop.
 He made a beautiful quick demo but cannot go further : He just finished a piece of furniture and here tackles to renovation !
 No luck, Oh, really…

 Fourth workshop, We start getting tired.
 M. SATO responds “No. No. No.” our paper in Japanese, categorically, that we understand why.
 We start getting really tired of these artisans who don't want to show anything !
 M. SATO registered us another name with a little detailed plan wave.
 We are hopeless.
 We do not find, Laurent is well discouraged, He wants to go.
 Stubborn Guillemette insists, and finally, We fall on the workshop of a master of the Sahimono, Kimura Tadashi.
-The usual of interviews, out us all the magazines where they talk about him.
+It has the habit of interviews, out us all the magazines where they talk about him.
 His Studio is filled with all, he rummages, We released his books, his assemblages, its wood… without a word of English… and it works !
 He's all proud to show us a certificate from the city of Marseille where he did a demonstration.
 This is the end of day, We will come back to see another day, He offers us before leaving a glass of ice cold sake, This is Laurent back to block !
 Kimura will show us many things, It is a pleasure to look at work.
 But even once there no time that we came back to film him when he continues to work.
 Too bad, We have now to a report !

 On the Edo Sashimono (own in Tokyo Cabinet), the Woods used are most of the time of Mulberry, of the zelkova, the paulownia or Cypress.
 The finish is in general of natural lacquer.
 Originality: assemblies are complex but once the furniture finish, This complexity must not be.